 Hayden Walsh Jr is the only front-line spinner selected in the squad, which perhaps says more about the West Indies strategy with the ball than any selection.

 The 29-year-old has a decent box of tricks, with the wrong'un, the slider and an ability to make the ball drift giving him plenty to work with.
 That said, outings might be rare with the ball not expected to turn quickly in the UAE.
-Fabian Allen is no wizard but can keep things tight and Roston Chase attempts to not give batters much pace to hit with.
+Roston Chase attempts to not give batters much pace to hit with.
+Akeal Hosein, a late replacement for the injured Fabian Allen, is something of an unknown quantity at this level.

 At the death, Bravo is going to be a fascinating watch.
 He possesses as many as four variations, with two versions of a slower ball.
 And while of the Windies' veterans are struggling to live up to their reputations, Bravo continues to produce with his accuracy in the later overs having come to the fore during the IPL.
 In context, his economy rate of below seven runs-an-over is staggering.